matter-labs/zksync-lite-docs/docs/dev/swaps.md

 ### Filling a limit order

-To fill a limit order, anyone that has a compatible order (a normal order _or_ a limit order) can submit them.
+To fill a limit order, anyone that has another compatible order (a normal order _or_ a limit order) should submit both of them.
-Additionally, amounts that are being filled should be specified.
+Amounts that are being filled should be specified.
 Limit orders can be partially filled, so amounts can be different from actual balances, although must be compatible with the ratios specified in the orders.
 For details, see [example](#example).